wolfmanjm/kivy-smoothie-host/README.md

     > sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev
     > python3 -m pip install --upgrade --user kivy[base,media]

-reading the Kivy install for pi4 is recommended https://kivy.org/doc/stable/installation/installation-rpi.html#install-source-rpi
+Reading the Kivy install for pi4 is recommended https://kivy.org/doc/stable/installation/installation-rpi.html#install-source-rpi

-*NOTE* you *may* be able to get a touch screen to run without XWindows (console/headless mode) but I have not tested this.
+*NOTE* you *may* be able to get a touch screen to run without XWindows (console/headless mode) but I have not tested this (it is quite a complex install, and installing from source is required).
 Read this https://kivy.org/doc/stable/installation/installation-rpi.html#raspberry-pi-4-headless-installation-on-raspbian-buster and this issue may help.. https://github.com/kivy/kivy/issues/6474

 #### Running under XWindows on RPI
 Make sure that you run `raspi-config` and enable the fake KMS driver, otherwise Smoopi will run really slowly under S/W emulated GL.